leonardbinet/Salt-Vagrant-master-mode/README.md

 ## Overview
-The Vagrant files launch a EC2 instance and installs salt-master on it.
+The Vagrant files launch three EC2 instances:
+- master instance: installs salt-master on it.
+- website-minion instance: installs salt-minion on it.
+- etl-minion instance: installs salt-minion on it.

-Then, you will ssh into the salt-master and launch a salt-cloud command which will create two EC2 instance configured as salt-minions:
+Then, you will ssh into the salt-master and launch states to configure environments for:
 - a django application providing a website and an api
 - an application that will regularly extract data from transilien's API, apply transformations, and save what is useful in a Dynamo database.